gdm413229/swwmgz_m/ExtendedLore.md

   the "Doom Slayer", a dimension hopping warrior highly experienced in excising demons, and request his services.
 Once the evils of the mansion are eliminated, a mysterious figure is seen leaving it afterwards.
-- 2181: An old man, who later reveals himself as Manakei, contacts Akari Labs with a request to be transported to Hell.
+- 2181: Manakei is found after years of thoroughly combing the Nuskar Forest.
+  Saya transports him back to Hell.
 After reaching it, he unleashes his full power, and singlehandedly defeats the remaining usurper generals, who were in the middle of planning yet another invasion of Earth.
 After a moment of rest, he makes his way to the royal throne, and takes his place as the legitimate ruler of Hell.
 His first official act is to cease all hostilities with mankind.
 - 2187: Following a very difficult period of negotiation, the White Scar treaty is dismissed.
 As bonds with the Nukuri are re-established, their technology is adopted once again by all countries.
 The Nekuraku family in full joins in